qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 the composition's level (which includes all global and project's variables).

 It also allows the user to manage composition-level variables.
 Click the
-|signplus| button to add a new custom composition-level variable.
+|signPlus| button to add a new custom composition-level variable.
 Likewise,
 select a custom composition-level variable from the list and click the
-|signminus| button to remove it.
+|signMinus| button to remove it.

 More information on variables usage in the General Tools :ref:`general_tools_variables` section.